strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

   # ...
 ```

-Once enabled, the Strimzi cluster operator will in every reconciliation watch the connector and its tasks for failures.
+When enabled, the Strimzi Cluster Operator watches the connector and its tasks for failures in every reconciliation.
-And if it sees that any of them are failed, it will automatically restart them.
+And if it sees that any of them have failed, it automatically restarts them.

 Not every error can be solved by a restart.
 If the connector or its task failed by some temporary problem such as the network issue mentioned earlier, a restart is an obvious solution.